These ruins at Aztec Ruins National Monument aren't Aztec ruins. NPS photo.

 (12) Sea birds did it.
 Haleakala has a population of Hawaiian dark-rumped petrels (Uau) that nest near the Haleakala summit, presumably to avoid predators.
 These squid-eating birds regurgitate the indigestible beaks just outside their burrow entrances.

-Grading: 9 or 10 correct, rest on your laurels; 7 or 8 correct, pretty darn good; 6 correct, passable fair; 5 or fewer correct, you need to enroll in America’s National Parks (GEOG 370), Prof. Robert Janiskee’s online/correspondence course offered through the University of South Carolina’s Distance Education division, phone 803-777-7210.
+Grading: 9 or 10 correct, rest on your laurels; 7 or 8 correct, pretty darn good; 6 correct, passable fair; 5 or fewer correct, nothing to brag about.